MilanSkocic/codata/sphinx/source/api/pycodata.rst

 pycodata
 ================

-All constant as declared in the :ref:`C Header <Cheader>` are inserted at the top level of the :ref:`Cpython <CPythonCode>` extension.
+All constant as declared in the :ref:`codata <codataAPI>` are inserted at the top level of the module.